sh1nu11bi/sifter/README.md

 # Notice

 	200 Stars reached
-	So far a day the FuzzyDander module will be available to anyone who clones or upgrades.
+	So, for a day the FuzzyDander module will be available to anyone who clones or upgrades.
-	Will be removed in 24hours.
+	This release will be removed in 24hours.
 	Hope ya'll get it
 	*s1l3nt78